European Varela Awards 2020 - (EVAs)

 Grants of up to €17,500 are awarded annually through a competitive application process.
 Applications are reviewed and selected based on the following criteria:

 - Methodological approach/design and feasibility

 - Quality of the applicant, likelihood of success and future contribution to the field

 - Strength of academic/research environment

-The application period runs from 28 September - 26 October 2020.
-The awardees will be announced at the end of January 2021.
+The application period runs from 28 September - 26 October 2020, but has been extended to November 30th.
+The awardees will be announced at in March 2021.

 To be eligible for a European Varela Award (EVA), the applicant must have attended the European Mind & Life Summer Research Institute in the last five years or have participated in the Contemplative Science Symposium (CSS) 2019 and MLE Retreat 2019.
 This grant is intended as a career development award, and is open to graduate students and post-doctoral fellows currently affiliated with a research institution as well as junior faculty up to their fifth year (inclusive) of university appointment.

 Proposed research should be completed within a two-year period; annual progress reports are required for awardees to remain in good standing.
 It is expected that the completion of proposed research will result in a peer-reviewed publication (scientific journal article) or book/book chapter, as well as a scholarly presentation at a professional conference.